vr-lang/Snaptique-be/README.md

-Sanptique is a social media website.
+Sanptique is a social media website